evan-erdos/trail-of-cthulhu/story/prose-outline.md

 ### I.5 ###
 They return to the Lab, which has been rebuilt slightly since the fire.
-They clean themselves up, and they learn that Professor Birchwell is missing.
-Nobody has seen him since the fire.
+They clean themselves up, and they learn that Professor Birchwell is missing, and that nobody has seen him since the fire.
 They return to the ruins and the village to look for him.
 When they arrive at the village, it looks like a warzone.
 There are bullet holes everywhere, and villagers are bleeding out in the streets.